 Sorrento, one of the most beautiful cities in Italy, is hemmed in by nearby vineyards, their grapes taking advantage of the blissful Italian climate.
 Some vines also have their roots plunged into the rich volcanic soil of Vesuvius, making for an irresistible vinification combination.
 A wine not to miss is Lacryma Christi—a blend that archaeologists have proven is the closest modern equivalent to what the Ancient Romans would have uncorked.

 Sample it at the source with a vineyard tour or while touring the town.
-Afterward, browse the stylish Italian tailoring in Corso Italia’s boutiques while you soak up Sorrento’s laid-back atmosphere.
+Afterward, browse the stylish Italian tailoring in Corso Italia’s boutiques while you soak up the laid-back atmosphere of Sorrento.
 Find your way through its colorful cobblestoned backstreets to the volcanic beaches and the cool shimmering sea.

 Go for a Gondola Ride in Venice